sh-t-20/GeneralizingFFSM/README.md

 An implementation of the global similarity metric [6] was provided in [4,5], and an implementation of the local similarity metric [6] was provided in [7] which we used for constructing the FFSM models.
 The implementation of the BFS-based similarity metric is provided in the current paper.
 In this experiment, the order of merging the FSMs should be specified.
-The product FSMs are sorted in ascending order of their number of state.
+The product FSMs are sorted in ascending order of their number of states.
-According to this merging order, the indexes of the sample products are stored in the ``product_order`` array.
+According to this merging order, the indices of the sample products are stored in the ``product_order`` array.

 The parameters $t$, $r$, and $k$ of the FFSM<sub>Diff</sub> algorithm are specified using the variable ``T_value``, ``R_value``, and ``K_value``, respectively.
 In these experiments $t=0.5$, $r=1.4$, and $k=0.5$ (based on the results of [6]).